snoop088/ng2-mselect-tags/README.md

 # ng2-mselect-tags
 Angular 2+ MultiSelect which adds tags into a container.
 Click a tag to remove from the selected.
+The component is a custom value accessor and supports both template driven and reactive forms.
+AOT compatible.

 This control will allow you to access any json source or list and use a '.' delimitted accessor (aa.bb.cc) to select which items to list in the control

 **Options**
-### Inputs that se-multi-select-tags takes
+### Inputs that ng2-multi-select-tags takes
 1. minChars - minimum chars before searching starts (0 - default)
 2. list - source as an objects array {}[] to traverse
 3. searchUrl - source as string of endpoint url in the form of https://api.spotify.com/v1/search?type=artist&limit=25&q=[keyword].
 Keyword is used to search the API in the searchUrl field.